Beretta Holding: North America

 Through its Steiner subsidiary, on 31 December 2015, Beretta Holding acquired two electro-optics companies: STS in Beavercreek, Ohio; and Diffraction Ltd in Burlington, Vermont.

 Others

 The Beretta Defense Technologies (BDT) international business unit was created in 2012 as an alliance of four companies owned by Beretta Holding (Beretta, Benelli, Sako and Steiner) to serve government, military and law enforcement customers.

 Other International holdings include Turkish firearms manufacturer and distributor Stoeger Silah Sanayi in Istanbul, distributor Russian Eagle in Moscow, NightLaser Technologies in São Paulo and WanCai optical company in Chongqing.

+As of March 25, 2026, Beretta Holding S.A. owns 9.95% of Sturm, Ruger & Co., making it the largest shareholder.
+Beretta has proposed acquiring an additional 20.05% stake to bring its total ownership to approximately 30%, though the tender offer faces resistance from the Ruger Board.